 A message from the Executive Chairman

-A message from our Executive Chairman Read the latest e-news from Roy Hill’s Executive Chairman, Mrs Gina Rinehart as well as broader Group and company news.
+A message from our Executive Chairman Read the latest e-news from Roy Hill’s Executive Chairman, Mrs Gina Rinehart as well as broader Hancock Prospecting news.

 Roy Hill careers hub